ellaampy/SpatioTemporalYield/README.md

 - conf - configuration management files for the experiments
 - data_preparation - dataset classes for transforming data (time x channel x pixels) into different data structures
 - models - model classes for classical and deep learning architectures
-- train_XXX.py - scripts to execute training of deep learning models
+- train_XXX.py - scripts to execute training of deep learning models according to input data structure

 ## Study area
 The United States of America (USA) is the world’s largest producer of corn, accounting for approximately one-third of global production.
 We conduct a case study focusing on the USA’s top five corn-producing states: Iowa, Illinois, Indiana, Nebraska, and Minnesota.
 Altogether, they accounted for over one-half of the USA’s corn(grain) production in 2021.